-This was the second event I visited in the row when a 3D printing event was organized in the same Expo center and at the same time as the plastics event.
+This was the second event I visited in a row when a 3D printing event was organized in the same Expo center and at the same time as the plastics event.
 3D Print Congress & Exhibition took place alongside FIP France Innovation Plasturgie, literally in the opposite halls, and the pass worked for both of them.
 In Birmingham, UK, it was TCT 3Sixty and InterplasUK who were even closer neighbors at the NEC Expo in September 2021, divided by a mere retractable belt.

 Such a combination of trade shows helps to understand and compare the nature and the scale of the industries involved.
 When visiting one, it is very tempting to see what’s on in the other.
-In the end, at the same venue, you learn about all aspects of 3D printing together with plastic production and processing, and even see injection molding in action.
+In the end, at the same venue, you learn about all aspects of 3D printing together with plastic production and processing and even see injection molding in action.
 Each hall is packed with innovations!

 3D Print Congress and Exhibition